Nilpotent cohomological Hall algebras of surfaces

+and $\boxtimes$ is the exterior product.
 In particular, seeing $\DGammacoha_{\widehat{X}_Z,\calA}$ as a topological abelian group, the Hall multiplication defined above becomes continuous with respect to the quasi-compact topology.
 Moreover: \begin{enumerate}\itemsep0.2cm \item let $j' \colon Z' \hookrightarrow X'$ be another closed embedding into a smooth surface over $k$ satisfying the above assumption.
 Then, an isomorphism of formal completions $\widehat{X'}_{Z'} \simeq \widehat{X}_Z$ induces a functorial and continuous isomorphism of algebras

 \item Let $j' \colon Z' \hookrightarrow Z$ be a nested closed subscheme inside $X$.
 Then, the morphism

 induces a continuous morphism of algebras

 \item Let $(\bfD', \calA', \Gamma')$ be a second motivic formalism equipped with an oriented ring of coefficients $\calA'$ and an abelian subgroup $\Gamma'$ closed under Thom twists.
 A transformation